shopware/docs/resources/references/storefront-reference/twig-function-reference.md

 In Shopware, we extend Twig's functionality by custom ones.
 See our own actions below.

 {% hint style="warning" %}
-**We do not support the usage of the `use` tag in twig**
+**No official support for the twig `{% use %}` tag**

-Be careful while using the `use` tag for horizontal reuse in twig.
+Try to avoid importing blocks from the core templates with the `{% use %}` tag for horizontal reuse in twig.
 [Twig documentation - use tag](https://twig.symfony.com/doc/3.x/tags/use.html).

-Because it can break the inheritance we do not support the usage of the `use` tag with our `Storefront` templates.
-Any change in our templates can break your plugin or app.
+The `{% use %}` tag does not consider the template inheritance similar to `{% sw_extends %}`.

+Furthermore, templates which are imported via `{% use %}` are not allowed to have additional twig statements outside of twig blocks.
+Therefore, changes in core templates which are imported via `{% use %}` might break your app or plugin.
 {% endhint %}

 ## Functions